 Atlis Motor Vehicles Reaches 2 Gigawatt-Hours in Customer Demand for Batteries

-/EIN News/ -- MESA, Ariz., Jan.
-11, 2023 (GLOBE NEWSWIRE) -- Atlis Motor Vehicles (Nasdaq: AMV), a vertically integrated electric vehicle technology ecosystem company, and the first battery manufacturer to be fully owned and operated in the US, today announced it has reached a milestone of two gigawatt-hours’ worth of battery capacity demand in the form of non-binding Letters of Intent, Memoranda of Understanding, and Purchase Orders from multiple customers in the automotive, heavy equipment, and solar industries.
+MESA, Ariz., Jan.
+11, 2023 (GLOBE NEWSWIRE) -- Atlis Motor Vehicles AMV, a vertically integrated electric vehicle technology ecosystem company, and the first battery manufacturer to be fully owned and operated in the US, today announced it has reached a milestone of two gigawatt-hours' worth of battery capacity demand in the form of non-binding Letters of Intent, Memoranda of Understanding, and Purchase Orders from multiple customers in the automotive, heavy equipment, and solar industries.

 This volume of sales interest in Atlis' battery pack technology speaks to the market's demand for robust energy solutions and the Company's development of quick charging infrastructure, which stands to position Atlis as an emergent leader in the energy space.